Before you travel

 - Research the destinations you will visit to be aware of local customs and culture

 - Have a health check up.
-Ask your Doctor about recommended immunisations
+Ask your Doctor about recommended immunisations and other health considerations.

 - Get current medical & optical prescriptions to replace medicine and spectacles if lost.

 - Take enough required medicines to last for your trip

 - Carry your medication in your hand luggage